 Round things that make me smile: baby thighs, ice scream scoops, rolling hills, tufted cushions.
 Creating undulating curves across a flat surface is a wonderful way to add dimensional interest to a plain cushion.
-For our tufting projects, we prefer the home décor tools from Dritz® to make the job easier and provide the most professional finish.
+This pretty patchwork cushion provides a bit of tufting inspiration to make you smile.
+As listed below in Supplies, the proper home décor upholstery tools help make the tufting job easier and provide the most professional finish.
 We have a full tutorial to take you through the three most common options: stitch tufting, button tufting, and bolster tufting.
-This pretty patchwork cushion provides a bit of tufting inspiration to make you smile.

 We originally used a Layer Cake in the Little Ruby collection by Bonnie & Camille for a happy, summery blend of fresh florals.
 A patchwork surface is always an interesting one for tufting because the intersecting lines of the pieces give you a perfect grid for your stitching points.
-Little Ruby is no longer readily available, but we took a spin through the huge Layer Cake selection at Fat Quarter Shop and spotted a few new collections that would be great choices for this vibrant design.
-Click on a swatch below for more detail.
+Little Ruby is no longer readily available, but we invite you to visit our friends at Fat Quarter Shop for dozens of new Layer Cake options.

 Tufting is a hand-stitching technique that has been around for centuries.
 Originally developed to keep natural fillers in a mattress or cushion, such as hay and feathers, from shifting during use.
 Today, tufting is much more likely to be added simply as embellishment.
 Although it does still have that added benefit of securing multiple layers.

 Because you’re working with quite a bit of thickness and need to pull firmly to produce the best results, tufting is a technique for which you really, really need to use the right tools.
-As mentioned above, we use Dritz® products because they are high quality, designed specifically for each task, and easy to find in store or online.
-To get started, you need a good selection of upholstery needles in various lengths, waxed thread, and cover button kits.
+We like to use Dritz products because they are high quality, designed specifically for each task, and easy to find in store or online.
 With these tools in hand, you’ll be ready to tackle most any tufting task!

 How much tufting to add is up to you.
 For our 18” couch cushion, we wanted a lot of puffiness to echo our patchwork pattern as well as to provide a soft surface to lean against.
 There are nine, evenly spaced button tufts across the square.